ABOUT UNHEARD-OF

 EDUCATION

 Now in its eighth year, Unheard-of’s annual Collaborative Composition Initiative continues to engage composers in immersive, community-based projects.
-Recent festivals in San Antonio featured performances at landmark venues such as Mission San José, Mission Concepción, The McNay Art Museum, Confluence Park, Evergreen Garden, Ruby City, Agarita Loft, and the UTSA Arts Cube.
-The fourth festival took place across Brooklyn, including performances on canoes in the Gowanus Canal, at Mise-en_Place, and at Scholes Street Studio.
+Their newest iteration takes place in St. Louis at Christ Church Cathedral, High Low, Dissonant Works, and the Kemper Art Museum.
+Recent festivals in San Antonio and across Brooklyn, including performances on canoes in the Gowanus Canal, at Mise-en_Place, and at Scholes Street Studio.
 Earlier years were hosted online and at Stony Brook University.

 PHOTOS